100mslive/100ms-flutter/sample apps/one_to_one_callkit/README.md

-# Flutter One To One Audio/video Calling Application
+# Flutter One To One Audio/Video Calling Application

 Welcome to our One To One Audio/video Calling Application(Blitz 100ms), an application built for audio and video calling in Flutter.
 This application leverages the open source `hms_room_kit` package for efficient audio/video calls, integrates with CallKit for seamless Android/iOS call functionalities, and utilizes Firebase for reliable notifications.

 ## Features
-Audio and video calling using hms_room_kit.
+Audio and video calling using `hms_room_kit`.
 CallKit integration for iOS to handle audio/video calls natively.
 Firebase notifications to alert users of incoming calls, even when the app is in the background.